Patmansfield/mastercard_code_challenge/README.md

 ## Technology

 ```
-The Mastercard Code Challenge application is written in Python language and utilises the Requests module to execute the
+The Mastercard Code Challenge application is written in Python language and utilises the Requests
-request on the API and return the JSON object for parsing.
+module to execute the request on the API and return a JSON object for parsing.
 ```

 ## unit test

 ```
 Two unit tests were constructed for this application.
-The first ensures that any other datatype than integer is passed
+The first ensures that any other datatype
-to the check_information function that a ValueError is raised.
-The second test ensures that a successful connection
+than integer is passed to the check_information function that a ValueError is raised.
+The second
-has been established before continuing to execute the code.
+test ensures that a successful connection has been established before continuing to execute the code.
 ```